ph1-618O/covidOverTime/README.md

 # covidOverTime
-This programs separate out each state into its own dataframe, cleans each new dataframe, and creates visualizations based on user imput to assit with analyzing the data.
+This programs separate out each state into its own dataframe, cleans each new dataframe, and creates visualizations based on user input to assit with analyzing the data.

 ![Covid All](https://github.com/ph1-618O/covidOverTime/blob/master/CovidStateGraphALL.png)